Taskeract Taskeract

 Issue Sidebar in Sessions

 When a session is linked to an issue, the ticket icon in the session header lights up.
 Click it to toggle an issue detail sidebar alongside your work.
-The sidebar shows the issue title, state, labels, description, and comments.
+The sidebar shows the issue title, state, metadata (assignees, priority, labels, milestones, and other tracker-specific fields), description, and comments in a read-only view.
+Click the Edit button or press e to open the full issue editor.
 Drag the sidebar edge to resize it — your preferred width is saved automatically.
 A Paste to agent button on each comment lets you send content directly to the terminal.

 Agent Access to Issue Details